 READ ALSO: Anxiety and the American Teenager

 Cutting out caffeine and alcohol are two strong and easy moves that you can make, as is ensuring that you have a strong bedtime routine every night which you follow religiously.
-Beyond that, try to calm yourself before bed with breathing exercises, and make sure that your bed and bedroom are fully comfortable.
+Beyond that, try to calm yourself before bed with breathing exercises or by doing other relaxing methods such as using products from cannabis ottawa delivery , and make sure that your bed and bedroom are fully comfortable.
 No screens before bed.
 If you can do all that, you should find that you’ll sleep easier and more deeply, and that’ll allow you to be able to look after your mental health more effectively.

 I know this is easier said than done, especially when it collectively feels like the world is on fire.
 I get that it feels like everything you’ve ever known is burning down around you.
 Just remember, everyone gets stressed and right now especially everyone’s feeling stressed.
 Just remember to give yourself grace and just do your best to feel normal.
 That means embracing your stress with mindfulness, and learning what to do about it.
 Whether it’s a calming activity, allowing time for it to pass or calling your doctor and getting professional help.
 There is no one right way to deal with the stress we are all feeling.
 Finding ways to manage your stress in the smallest way, you’ll find that even coronavirus can’t keep you down.